 SO, WHO IS AFRAID OF A STRONGER NAIRA?

-“Last week's article identified the advantages of a stronger naira exchange rate to include much lower inflation and interest rates, increasing industrial expansion, with rapidly rising employment opportunities.
-Furthermore, a stronger naira will also eliminate fuel subsidy and reduce the size and cost of our national debt.
-(See “Advantages of a Stronger Naira” first published on 26/05/2014 at www.Betternaijanow.com).
+In last week's article, we identified the advantages of a stronger naira exchange rate to include much lower inflation and interest rates, increasing industrial expansion, with rapidly rising employment opportunities.
+We also explained how a stronger naira will eliminate fuel subsidy and also reduce the size and cost of our national debt.
+(See “Advantages of a Stronger Naira” at www.lesleba.com).

-Consequently, this week’s article will examine why the Central Bank of Nigeria still consciously promotes a monetary strategy that deliberately weakens the naira; hopefully, the following interrogative narrative will also identify major beneficiaries of weaker naira exchange rates.
+Consequently, this week, we will examine why the Central Bank of Nigeria still consciously promotes a monetary strategy that deliberately weakens the naira; we will also, in the following interrogative narrative, identify the major beneficiaries of a weak naira exchange rate.

 Why does CBN consciously promote a weaker naira with its substitution of naira allocations for dollar-derived revenue?

-The CBN hinges its defence of this economic buccaneering the current provisions on revenue allocation in Section 162(1) of the Constitution, which stipulates that all financial accruals must be consolidated in a federation account before sharing.
+The CBN hinges its defence of this economic buccaneering on Section 162(1) of the Constitution, which stipulates that all financial accruals must be consolidated in a federation account before sharing, in line with current provisions on revenue allocation.
 Unfortunately, the CBN has wrongly interpreted Section 162 to also imply that all non-naira-denominated revenue must first be converted to naira before sharing.
 Nonetheless, it is evident that CBN’s substitution of naira allocations for dollar-derived revenue instigates the unyielding dark clouds of excess naira, and the collateral burden of a weaker exchange rate, with its diabolical train of economic distortions.

 If the CBN stops substituting naira for dollar revenue, how can beneficiaries spend their allocations, since dollar is not legal tender in Nigeria?